 Intramuros History Town Philippines this year will be open daily until from Dec.
 5 to Dec.
 30. Highlights in its grand opening include demonstrations of indigenous games, an electric parade, performances from various bands and chorale groups, and a major fireworks display.

-Sights to see include native architecture such as the new frontage of the Clamshell which is modeled after a 19th Century Bachelor’s House, a new Torogan, Kalinga octagonal hut, Mayoyao house, and the pook Alitaptap.
+Sights to see include native architecture such as the Clamshell’s new frontage, modeled after a 19th Century Bachelor’s House, a new Torogan, Kalinga octagonal hut, Mayoyao house, and the pook Alitaptap.
 Various Filipino products will be available at souvenir shops along Sta.
 Lucia Street and the PC Barracks will be a daily venue for rock bands and concerts.